-Our long-term compensation program has historically consisted solely of stock options.
-In February 2010, the compensation committee reviewed the practice of using stock options as the sole form of long-term incentive compensation, in light of our overall business strategy, existing market-competitive best practices, and other factors, and decided to give executives the option of choosing stock options, RSUs, or a combination of both.
+Our long-term stock based compensation is intended to reward long-term performance and help align the interest of our executives with those of our stockholders.
+Historically, we granted stock options as the sole form of long-term incentives.
+In 2010, our compensation committee reviewed this practice and in light of our overall business strategy, existing market-competitive best practices, and other factors, decided to give executives the choice of stock options, RSUs, or a combination of both.
+Based on the financial characteristics of RSUs, the compensation committee established that each share represented by a RSU shall be deemed to equal the issuance of two stock option shares.
 This design gives executives a stake in the process of determining their long-term incentive compensation, and provides them with incentive to execute their responsibilities in such a way as to generate long-term benefit to us and our stockholders.
-Giving executives the choice of different forms of equity awards is intended as a recruitment and retention tool to attract, retain, and motivate highly qualified executives.
 Our compensation committee wanted executives to have the option of evaluating their overall risk tolerance based on their own financial portfolio.
-Through possession of stock options and RSUs, our executives participate in the long-term results of their efforts, whether by appreciation of our company's value or the impact of business setbacks, either company-specific or industry-based.
+Through possession of stock options and RSUs, our executives participate in the long-term results of their efforts, whether by appreciation of our stock's value or the impact of business setbacks, either company-specific or industry-based.
 Additionally, stock options and RSUs provide a means of promoting the retention of our executive officers, in that they are in almost all cases subject to vesting over an extended period of time.
 Stock options and RSUs provide executives with a significant and long-term interest in our success.
-By only rewarding the creation of stockholder value, we believe that stock options and RSUs provide our NEOs with an effective risk and reward profile.
-Stock options and RSUs are granted periodically and are subject to vesting based on the executive's continued employment.
+By rewarding only the creation of stockholder value, we believe that stock options and RSUs provide our NEOs with an effective risk and reward profile.